tiloc/faiadashu/doc/overview.md

 Styles - including text and colors - is obtained through the Material theme of the app.
 Both dark and light schemes work.

 ## Views and behaviors
-Numerous additional parameters - incl. which Widgets to use for views - can be handed into the `QuestionnaireFiller` through the `questionnaireTheme` parameter.
+Several behaviors of the questionnaire filler can be influenced by instantiating a `QuestionnaireTheme` and passing it into the filler through any constructor which has a `questionnaireTheme` parameter.

+**Examples are:**
+* should an option to skip questions be presented?
+* should questions be prefixed with a number?
+* should coded questions offer an option to answer with a `null` = no answer?

 ### Locale
 Locale is explicitly passed to the library during the initialization of the `QuestionnaireFiller`.